Scuba diving in Great Barrier Reef

 Diving in Australia is possible during the whole year with similar average temperatures.
 Summer period runs from December to February with approximate air temperatures of 24-30C/75-88F.
 Water temperature is over 25C/77F.
 The period from June to August is winter and general air temperatures are of 22-25C/71-77F.
 Water temperature is approximately 20C/68F.

 What to see

-Scuba-diving in the Great Barrier Reef is represented by an astonishing biodiversity.
-Divers can explore the most inconspicuous nooks to search for tiny crabs, mollusks, nudibracnchs,snails, pipefish and seahorses.
-Among the other local representatives are manta rays, cods, moray eels, groupers, clown fish, puffer fish, truouts, snappers, lionfish, red bass, snappers, whales, sharks and giant turtles.
+Liveaboard diving in the Great Barrier Reef is represented by astonishing biodiversity.
+Divers can explore the most inconspicuous nooks to search for tiny crabs, mollusks, nudibranchs, snails, pipefish and seahorses.
+Among the other local representatives are manta rays, cods, moray eels, groupers, clownfish, pufferfish, truouts, snappers, lionfish, red bass, snappers, whales, sharks, and giant turtles.
 All of the creatures roaming around corals and sponges create an all-in-one colorful picture living its own life.